eamon-sharma-11/Cricket-Scoring-Program-Main/README.md

 # Cricket-Scoring-Program-Main
-A Cricket Scoring Program in Python with GUI for a small project I am working on, any help would be nice
+A Cricket Scoring Program in Python